 Iron can sneak into your well water through seepage – when rainwater or melted snow passes down through the soil and into the well water supply.
 It usually shows up as reddish-brown stains in your tubs and on your faucets, and while it isn’t dangerous, it can cause problems around your home in the long run.

 If you suspect you may have iron in your well water, this guide will help you find out for sure.
-Most homeowners will find that it’s easy to test for iron in the water, and you can use one of the methods I outline below to help you remove it from yours.
+Most homeowners will find that it’s easy to test for iron in the water, and you can clear water iron using one of several water filtration methods.

 Iron is present in the earth’s crust, being one of the most abundant minerals in our soil.
 Numerous types of iron naturally occur in shallow soils and groundwater, and heavy rainfall can send iron down through the soil into underground well water systems.
 Melting snow is another cause of iron in well water.